mlochbaum/BQN/doc/reshape.md

 These values are just BQN primitives of course.
 They're not called by Reshape or anything like that; the primitives are just chosen to suggest the corresponding functionality.

-Here's an example.
-If we try to turn five elements into two rows, `∘` gives an error, `⌊` drops the last element, `⌽` uses the first element again, and `↑` uses a fill element (like `5↑"abcde"` would).
+Here's an example of the four cases.
+If we try to turn five elements into two rows, `∘` gives an error, `⌊` drops the last element, `⌽` uses the first element again, and `↑` uses a fill element (like `6↑"abcde"` would).

         2‿∘ ⥊ "abcde"

         2‿⌊ ⥊ "abcde"

         2‿⌽ ⥊ "abcde"

         2‿↑ ⥊ "abcde"

 A computed length can be useful to input an array without using nested notation: for example, if you have a table with rows of three elements, you might write it as one long list, using `∘‿3⥊⟨…⟩` to get it back to the appropriate shape. `∘` is definitely the value to use here, as it will check that you haven't missed an element or something like that.